GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 ### Planning to use the API? {: #planning-to-use }

-Planning to use the content indexing API in your web app?
-Your public support helps us prioritize features, and shows other browser vendors how critical it is to support them.
+Planning to use the Content Indexing API in your web app?
+Your public support helps Chrome prioritize features, and shows other browser vendors how critical it is to support them.

 - Be sure you have signed up for the [Origin